pangsm0415/HeW/README.md

 If you find this package is useful, please kindly cite our paper as follows:

 @article{pang2018image,
-  title={Image Retrieval using Heat Diffusion for Deep Feature Aggregation}, author={Pang, Shanmin and Ma, Jin and Xue, Jianru and Zhu, Jihua and Ordonez, Vicente}, journal={arXiv preprint arXiv:1805.08587}, year={2018}
+  title={Deep Feature Aggregation with Heat Diffusion for Image Retrieval}, author={Pang, Shanmin and Ma, Jin and Xue, Jianru and Zhu, Jihua and Ordonez, Vicente}, journal={arXiv preprint arXiv:1805.08587}, year={2018}